jnozzi/cocoadev.com/markdown/HowToPutASheetOnADocumentJustAfterOpeningIt.md

 Hmm, a hackish way would be to use     performSelector:withObject:afterDelay: and maybe have a delay of a 1/10 of a second, then open the window after this delay.

-*If you need it to work across the board you'd use an General/NSTimer instead.*
+*If you need it to work across the board you'd use an NSTimer instead.*

 ----

 Wow, thanks for a lightning speed reaction, which also works like a charm.
 Reported this as a performance bug to the fruit company.

-*Actually, a delay of 0 will work fine...this means that the selector will fire about as soon as the program idles. --General/JediKnil*
+*Actually, a delay of 0 will work fine...this means that the selector will fire about as soon as the program idles. --JediKnil*

 **Only if by "idle" you mean when the current cycle of the run loop finishes.**

 ----

-A less-hackish way is to implement an "app controller" class and instantiate it in your General/MainMenu.nib.
+A less-hackish way is to implement an "app controller" class and instantiate it in your MainMenu.nib.

 Implement the following action in this controller

-- ( General/IBAction ) openNewDocument: ( id ) sender
+- ( IBAction ) openNewDocument: ( id ) sender
 {
-	[ [ General/NSApplication sharedApplication ]
+	[ [ NSApplication sharedApplication ]
 		sendAction: @selector( giveUsTheRealSheet ) to: nil from: self ];
 }